rbshaffer/gpo_tools/README.md

 # gpo_tools

-Like many government data sources, the Government Publishing Office (GPO)'s [congressional hearings](https://www.gpo.gov/fdsys/browse/collection.action?collectionCode=CHRG) dataset is both promising and frustrating.
-In particular, the GPO's website lacks batch-downloading and querying tools, and hearing transcripts offered by the site lack embedded metadata denoting statement breakpoints or speaker-level information (e.g. political party or committee seniority).
+The Government Publishing Office (GPO)'s [congressional hearings](https://www.gpo.gov/fdsys/browse/collection.action?collectionCode=CHRG) dataset offers an extensive collection of .
+Unfortunately, the GPO's website lacks batch-downloading and querying tools, and hearing transcripts offered by the site lack embedded metadata denoting statement breakpoints or speaker-level information (e.g. political party or committee seniority).
+As a result, analyzing the GPO's data *en masse* is labor-intensive

-The ``gpo_tools`` library soles both of these problems.
-The library offers two main classes: the ``Scraper`` class, which navigates and scrapes the GPO's individual hearing pages, and the ``Parser`` class , which segments hearing transcripts into individual statements and, when possible, assigns speaker-level meta to each statement.
+The ``gpo_tools`` library soles both of these problems. ``gpo_tools.scrape.Scraper`` downloads data from GPO's individual hearing pages, and saves information to a PostgreSQL database for convenient querying and commpact storage. ``Parser`` class , which segments hearing transcripts into individual statements and, when possible, assigns speaker-level meta to each statement.
 Combining these functions gives a dataset of congressional hearing statements suitable for large-scale content analysis:

 ```
 [